Online Project Management Degree Programs

 HOW LONG DOES IT TAKE TO EARN A PROJECT MANAGEMENT DEGREE?

-It may take a full-time student 4 years to earn a project management degree online.
-For master’s and MBA programs, it may take a full-time student about 1 to 2 years beyond that.
+It may take a full time student four years to earn a project management degree online.
+For master’s and MBA programs, it may take a full time student about one to two years beyond that.

-Yet several things affect program length.
-One is whether you have any transfer credits that could reduce your course load.
+Yet many things affect program length.
+One is if you have any transfer credits that could reduce your course load.
 Another is how many courses you can take each semester.

 HOW MUCH DOES A PROJECT MANAGEMENT DEGREE COST?

-Tuition for project management degrees average $6,563 for in-state public colleges.
-For out of state private colleges it is $27,000.
+Tuition for project management degrees average $6,826 for in state public colleges.
+For out of state private colleges it is $28,922.

 There are other factors that may impact the cost of earning a PM degree online.
 One of these is how many credits your program requires you to complete.
 The fewer credits you have (let’s say from transfer credits) the fewer you may for.

 You’ll also need to factor in extra fees.
-Some schools charge a technology and/or graduation fee.
-Add to these, the cost of your books, materials and other incidentals.
+Some schools charge a tech and/or graduation fee.
+Add to these, the cost of your books, materials and other things.

 |School||# of Credits Required||Cost Per Credit||Total Tuition Cost|